muhammadlailil/adminportal/README.md

 ## License

-Portal UI is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Admin Portal is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## Credits
+## Question

--
+If you have any question just submit in github issue [here](https://github.com/muhammadlailil/adminportal/issues)